BlockchainCommons/WIPs-IETF-draft-deterministic-cbor/draft-mcnally-deterministic-cbor.md

 While there is no requirement that dCBOR codecs implement support for BigNums ≥ 2^64 (tags 2 and 3), codecs that do support them MUST use regular integer encodings where integers can represent the value.

+## CBOR_NEGATIVE_INT_MAX disallowed

+The largest negative integer that can be represented in 64 bits two's complement (STANDARD_NEGATIVE_INT_MAX) is -2^63 (0x8000000000000000).

+However, the largest negative integer that can be represented in CBOR (CBOR_NEGATIVE_INT_MAX) is -2^64 (0x10000000000000000), which requires 65 bits.
+The CBOR encoding for CBOR_NEGATIVE_INT_MAX is 0x3BFFFFFFFFFFFFFFFF.

+Because of this incompatibility between the CBOR and standard representations, dCBOR disallows CBOR_NEGATIVE_INT_MAX: conformant encoders MUST never encode this sequence and conformant decoders MUST reject CBOR_NEGATIVE_INT_MAX as not well-formed.

+Implementations that support BIGNUM are able to encode and decode this value as BIGNUM.

 ## API Handling of Maps

 dCBOR APIs SHOULD provide a dCBOR `Map` structure or similar that models the dCBOR canonical key encoding and order.